hyperledger-labs/perun-doc/source/concepts/protocols.rst

 *********

-Perun state channel protocols are a set of protocols for setting up a state channel, doing off-chain transactions on these channels and settling them.
+Perun state channel protocols are a set of protocols for setting up a state channels, doing off-chain transactions on these channels and settling them.

 The life cycle of a state channel consists of 4 phases: